UX/UI

 This case study explores how a research-driven solution helped optimize the scheduling process, website, and a mobile-first experience.

-The Problem: Is WellNow’s online scheduling an issue, and why?
+The Situation: Is WellNow’s online scheduling an issue, and why?

-WellNow Urgent Care provides online appointment scheduling, but user research and analytics revealed major friction points in the experience.
+WellNow Urgent Care offers online appointment scheduling, with the majority of traffic (~1.3M sessions) coming from mobile.
+However, both Google Analytics and UX research (heatmaps, A/B tests, usability testing) revealed major friction points in the experience.

-WellNow Urgent Care provides online appointment scheduling, but user research and analytics revealed major friction points in the experience.
+WellNow Urgent Care offers online appointment scheduling, with the majority of traffic (~1.3M sessions) coming from mobile.
+However, both Google Analytics and UX research (heatmaps, A/B tests, usability testing) revealed major friction points in the experience.

-High drop-off rates: (50%) during the scheduling process (Google Analytics)
+High drop-off rates: Up to 50% abandonment during scheduling

-Mobile usability issues: Heatmaps showed low engagement and frustration signals on small tap targets and form fields.
+Mobile usability problems: Heatmaps showed frustration around small tap targets and dense form layouts

 Lack of rescheduling options: Patients couldn’t easily modify or cancel appointments, increasing no-shows.

-High drop-off rates: (50%) during the scheduling process (Google Analytics)
+High drop-off rates: Up to 50% abandonment during scheduling

-Mobile usability issues: Heatmaps showed low engagement and frustration signals on small tap targets and form fields.
+Mobile usability problems: Heatmaps showed frustration around small tap targets and dense form layouts

 Lack of rescheduling options: Patients couldn’t easily modify or cancel appointments, increasing no-shows.